|Nutritional Guidelines (per serving)|

 The bisque above is a chunky textured version of the classic soup.
 You can purée or blend the soup before adding the lobster meat and proceeding with the recipe.
 This blending will create a silky textured bisque, considered by some to be the right texture.
 Both methods are excellent.

-As a last resort, and not highly recommended, add favourite herbs but tread carefully.
-A bisque is a delicate blend of flavours, but sometimes it 's nice to ring the changes with a few herbs but use those from the subtle end of the spectrum, such as tarragon, parsley or chervil.
+As a last resort, and not highly recommended, add favorite herbs but tread carefully.
+A bisque is a delicate blend of flavors, but sometimes it 's nice to ring the changes with a few herbs but use those from the subtle end of the spectrum, such as tarragon, parsley or chervil.
 All work well but use sparingly.